rsvim/rsvim.github.io/docs/manual/command_line_interface/exit.md

 As Rsvim runs asynchronously just like a HTTP API service, it handles multiple tasks by tokio's async multithreaded runtime.
 User's keyboard and mouse events are only one of the requests sending to it.
 When user executes [`:js Rsvim.rt.exit();`](/docs/next/api/rsvim/classes/RsvimRt#exit) command, it just sends a "Exit" request to ask Rsvim to exit.

-Rsvim proceeds the steps below in order:
+Rsvim proceeds below steps in order:

 ## 1. Wait For Blocked Tasks Complete